Tebay Fell Race

 - Gloves and Hat (buff will suffice)

-- Map showing the race route and possible exit routes (Pete Bland map available at registration for £5.50)
+- Map showing the race route and possible exit routes (Pete Bland map available for £5.50)

 - Whistle